CMK10/About_me/README.md

 </b></p>

 <div style="text-align: justify;">
 Among tested blends, the 50/50 isooctane-prenol mix uniquely lacked NTC behavior, suggesting it as a viable high-octane fuel candidate.
-It showed long ignition delays at low temperatures and short delays at high temperatures—ideal characteristics for modern spark-ignition engines.
+It showed long ignition delays at low temperatures and short delays at high temperatures, ideal characteristics for modern spark-ignition engines.
 Cyclopentanone also showed potential by significantly delaying ignition across all temperatures.
 </div>
 <br>
 <p align="center">